GeekOops/geekoops-nextcloud/README.md

 If a redis socket is given, we use that mysql/mariadb is used for the database.
 If you want to use php-fpm with your web-server you have to do it yourself.
+Some documentation on how to use the other geekoops scripts in conjunction with this role can be found here: [https://www.florian-goth.de/node/23](https://www.florian-goth.de/node/23)

 - openSUSE Leap 15.4 -> tested